 If you are experiencing problems in an Aspen View home, you may have legal options under Colorado law.

-Common Issues Homeowners May Report in New Construction Homes
+Common Construction Issues in New Homes

 Stucco or siding cracking